big-data-lab-umbc/IoT-database-benchmarking/README.md

     ./voltdb init --config=./deployment.xml

-Follow above steps for each VoltDB node that you want as part of your cluster.<br>
+Follow above steps for each VoltDB node that you want as part of your cluster.
+For additional help refer [VoltDB Documentation](https://www.voltdb.com/resources/get-started-voltdb/)<br>
 	<br>
   <br>
 <I> Note: You can use the deployment.xml file from our repository, make sure to change Kafka importer detail in it.
 Also you can change the number of host you need for your cluster.	</I>